 |Hemmings||Best for Classic Cars||Marketplace for classic car parts as well as classic cars|

-What are the automotive industry eCommerce trends in 2021
+What are the automotive eCommerce trends in 2022

 The internet is still a popular place to sell auto parts, used vehicles, and brand-new cars.
 But, lately new trends appeared that steadily drive the market.
 Starting from 2015, the automotive industry moves toward on-demand mobility and data-driven services such as shared mobility (car sharing and e-hailing).
 By 2030, shared mobility is predicted to grow.